 The difference between customer retail price and the independent representative price is “retail profit.”
 Retail profit is the reward earned for selling products or services.
 Most party plan representatives earn the majority of their income from retail profit, so retail profit is important.

 The percentage of retail profit you offer should be set with consideration for your company’s average party retail sales.
 The higher your average party retail sales, the lower this retail profit percentage can be.
 Likewise, the lower your average party retail sales, the higher the retail profit percentage should be.
 Most party plan companies set their base retail profit percentage between 15% and 30%.

 In your compensation plan, you will need to decide whether the retail profit earned on orders placed with your company by customers will be identical to the retail profit earned by the representative if she bought an item and sold it to her customer at the retail price.

-To encourage placement of orders by customers directly with your company, we recommend that you pay the full retail profit, or if you don’t, that you charge a minimal fee (perhaps $1 per order) for processing of the order.
+To encourage the placement of orders by customers directly with your company, we recommend that you pay the full retail profit, or if you don’t, that you charge a minimal fee (perhaps $1 per order) for processing the order.
 If you reduce the percentage of retail profit paid, you will discourage representatives from even offering this option to their customers which is bad for your business.

 Network marketing companies can decide whether to set a higher price for customers than for independent representatives.
 This is not required.

 If you do have published retail prices, make sure that these retail customer prices are real.
 Real prices are prices that people will pay for your products or services.

 If it’s possible for you to have real retail prices and you want them, be careful about how you calculate the retail profit percentage.
 Be aware that (a) your retail profit percentage, (b) the average retail value of a customer order, (c) the fees your charge for your starter kits, (d) the value of the products in your kits, and (e) the number of months for break-even together will impact how often customers enroll as independent representatives just to save money.